Jobs at Sharp

 You will actively participate in the Pharmacy and Therapeutics (P&T), Safe Medication Practice and other supervisory and multidisciplinary committees as appropriate.

 Each resident will act as chief resident for one quarter (three-month term) that involves coordinating and scheduling tasks to the residency team, maintaining correspondence with pharmacy administration and preceptors and additionally performing other duties as necessary for the development of the residency program.

-The diversity of Sharp HealthCare provides numerous opportunities for residents to present throughout the year to medical and nursing staff, pharmacy students and staff and among fellow peer residents in addition to the required rotational and formal seminar presentations.
+The diversity of Sharp HealthCare provides numerous opportunities for our residents to present throughout the year to medical and nursing staff, pharmacy students and staff and among fellow peer residents in addition to the required rotational and formal seminar presentations.

-Residents are each expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
+You are expected to collaborate with residency preceptors and coordinators to select an area of interest and complete an in-depth, systematic study suitable for publication and presentation.
 Additional projects are completed as requested by the resident, preceptors, the pharmacy department and as deemed beneficial to Sharp HealthCare.

 Teaching experiences are integrated with patient care activities and through the provision of educational support to pharmacy students and staff, nursing and medical staff members and others.
 Residents will work closely with pharmacists in the preceptorship of pharmacy students on clinical learning experiences from numerous pharmacy schools including Touro University College of Pharmacy, Western University of Health Sciences, UC San Diego Skaggs School of Pharmacy, University of the Pacific and Northstate College of Pharmacy.
-Through the San Diego Pharmacy Residency Leadership Program, residents will obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.
+Through the San Diego Pharmacy Residency Leadership Program, you can obtain teaching certification upon completion and participate in activities including preceptor development and various workshops.

 How to apply.

-Applicants must possess a doctor of pharmacy degree (PharmD), and must be self-motivated with good interpersonal and communication skills.
-Completion of California licensure exam recommended before residency.
+In order to apply, you must have a doctor of pharmacy degree (PharmD) and must be self-motivated with good interpersonal and communication skills.
+Completion of California licensure exam is recommended before residency.